It's my birthday! What better way to celebrate than with an extra special cake. This Milk Bar Birthday Cake certainly fits the bill.

 - Vanilla

-How to Make a Gluten Free Milk Bar Birthday Cake
+How to Assemble a Milk Bar Birthday Cake

 How to Store This Cake